 Assistive Touch is an accessibility feature available in Apple smartphones and iPads.
 It was added to alleviate the burden of having to continually press on the Home button to switch through various tasks or applications.

-It was primarily included to help you use and control your Apple iPhones and iPads in a much more easier manner.
-Furthermore, it also aids in to perform necessary gestures such as swiping, multi-finger swiping, 3D touch, and more.
+It was primarily included to help you use and control your Apple iPhones and iPads in a much more straightforward manner.
+Furthermore, it also aids in to perform necessary gestures such as swiping, multi-finger swiping, 3D Touch, and more.

 How to Turn Off Assistive Touch